Openscapes/kyber/inst/agendas/_inclusion_tip_mindful_language.md

 ---

 - **Inclusion Tip of the Day** (1 min) – Julie
   - Be mindful of words and idioms you use.
 Move away from language that is racist, sexist, violent, ableist, etc. Example:
 - Use “main” instead of “master” (GitHub branches, bedrooms)
   - Welcome people to meetings with gender-neutral/gender-inclusive language, like “Hi all/everyone/folks/team” instead of “Hi guys/ladies”
+  - Consider “safelist” and “blocklist” instead of “whitelist” and “blacklist” - While the origin of whitelist/blacklist is not itself racist, reinforcing the negative stereotype of “black equals bad” is important to challenge (Lewis 2018, [Language Matters](https://medium.com/@bronAtNuna/language-matters-7fced5d78f8d))
   - Others?
   -